theheking/intro-to-command-line-hpc/practical_overview/3_Navigating_Files_And_Directories.md

     $ ls

-From this output, we can see that `..` did indeed take us back one level in our file system.
+From this output, we can see that `..` took us back one level in our file system.

 You can chain these together like so: